 Know the medicines you take.
 Keep a list of your medicines and show it to your doctor and pharmacist before you start a new medicine.
-They will tell you if it is okay to take ACTOPLUS MET with other medicines.
+They will tell you if it is okay to take ACTOPLUS MET XR with other medicines.

-How should I take ACTOPLUS MET?
+How should I take ACTOPLUS MET XR?

-- Take ACTOPLUS MET exactly as your doctor tells you to take it - Your doctor may need to change your dose of ACTOPLUS MET.
-Do not change your ACTOPLUS MET dose unless your doctor tells you to - ACTOPLUS MET may be prescribed alone or with other diabetes medicines.
-This will depend on how well your blood sugar is controlled - Take ACTOPLUS MET with meals to lower your chance of an upset stomach - If you miss a dose of ACTOPLUS MET, take your next dose as prescribed unless your doctor tells you differently.
-Do not take two doses at one time the next day - If you take too much ACTOPLUS MET, call your doctor or go to the nearest hospital emergency room right away - If your body is under stress such as from a fever, infection, accident, or surgery, the dose of your diabetes medicines may need to be changed.
-Call your doctor right away - Stay on your diet and exercise programs and test your blood sugar regularly while taking ACTOPLUS MET - Your doctor should do certain blood tests before you start and while you take ACTOPLUS MET - Your doctor should also do hemoglobin A1C testing to check how well your blood sugar is controlled with ACTOPLUS MET - Your doctor should check your eyes regularly while you take ACTOPLUS MET
+- Take ACTOPLUS MET XR exactly as your doctor tells you to take it - Your doctor may need to change your dose of ACTOPLUS MET XR.
+Do not change your ACTOPLUS MET XR dose unless your doctor tells you to - ACTOPLUS MET XR may be prescribed alone or with other diabetes medicines.
+This will depend on how well your blood sugar is controlled - Take ACTOPLUS MET XR once a day with meals to lower your chance of an upset stomach - Take ACTOPLUS MET XR tablets whole.
+Do not chew, cut, or crush the tablets.
+If you cannot swallow ACTOPLUS MET XR whole, tell your doctor.
+You may need a different medicine. - If you take ACTOPLUS MET XR, you may see something that looks like the ACTOPLUS MET XR tablet in your stools.
+This is normal. - If you miss a dose of ACTOPLUS MET XR, take your next dose as prescribed unless your doctor tells you differently.
+Do not take two doses at one time the next day - If you take too much ACTOPLUS MET XR, call your doctor or go to the nearest hospital emergency room right away - If your body is under stress, such as from a fever, infection, accident or surgery, the dose of your diabetes medicines may need to be changed.
+Call your doctor right away - Stay on your diet and exercise programs and test your blood sugar regularly while taking ACTOPLUS MET XR - Your doctor should do certain blood tests before you start and while you take ACTOPLUS MET XR

+- Your doctor should also do hemoglobin A1C testing to check how well your blood sugar is controlled with ACTOPLUS MET XR - Your doctor should check your eyes regularly while you take ACTOPLUS MET XR

-What are the possible side effects of ACTOPLUS MET?
-ACTOPLUS MET may cause serious side effects, including:
+What are the possible side effects of ACTOPLUS MET XR?
+ACTOPLUS MET XR may cause serious side effects including: